mrsalmon1976/safish.com/_posts/2024/2024-01-28-microsoft-azure-introduction.markdown

 # Regions

-Azure is spread across multiple **regions** ([https://azure.microsoft.com/en-us/explore/global-infrastructure/geographies](https://azure.microsoft.com/en-us/explore/global-infrastructure/geographies)), where each region is a geographical area containing one or more data centers.
+Azure is spread across multiple **regions**, where each region is a [geographical area](https://azure.microsoft.com/en-us/explore/global-infrastructure/geographies) containing one or more data centers.

 Within each region are **availability zones**, each of which is a physical data center with its own power, cooling, and network infrastructure.